jundalisay/superb/content/en/research/jagor/ph/chapter-05.md

 It covers 147° of latitude, and extends from the Sulu Islands in the south, in the fifth parallel of north latitude, to the Babuyans in the north in latitude 19° 30'.  -->

-If, however, the Bashee or Batanes Islands be included, its area may be said to extend to the twenty-first parallel of north latitude.
+If the Bashee or Batanes Islands be included, the area of the Philippinian Archipelago extends to the 21st parallel of north latitude.

 But neither southwards or northwards does Spanish rule extend to these extreme limits, nor, in fact, does it always reach the far interior of the larger islands.
 From the eastern to the western extremity of the Philippines the distance is about go of longitude.

-Two islands, Luzon, with an area of two thousand, and Mindanao, with one of more than one thousand five hundred square miles, are together larger than all the rest.
-The next seven largest islands are Palawan, Samar,
+- Luzon has an area of 2,000
+- Mindanao has an area of over 1,500 square miles

+These together are larger than all the rest.

-Panay, Mindoro, Leyte, Negros, and Cebu ; of which the first measures about two hundred and fifty, and the last about one hundred square miles.
+The next seven largest islands are Palawan, Samar, Panay, Mindoro, Leyte, Negros, and Cebu ; of which the first measures about two hundred and fifty, and the last about one hundred square miles.
 Then come Bojol and Masbate, each about half the size of Cebu; twenty smaller islands, still of some little importance; and numerous tiny islets, rocks, and reefs.*

 The Philippines are extremely favoured by their position and organisation.